Flushing Oil Concentrate for Diesel and Petrol Engines

 - Restores power & economy.

-Flushing Oil Concentrate has helped our customers save thousands on engine rebuilds, from $4000 to $200,000.
+Our flushing oil concentrate has helped our customers save thousands on rebuilds, from $4000 to $200,000, because of its long-lasting and effective results.

-It’s cheap to use too!
-Just 250mL of Flushing Oil Concentrate keeps a Landcruiser or Patrol clean for 10 oil changes.
-Or it will clean up 2 dirty ones.
+It’s cheap to use, a mere 250mL of this product keeps a Landcruiser or Patrol clean for at least ten oil changes.

 |Step 1.
 Drain the old oil out hot.
 That way you remove as much contaminant as possible first up & you get the best possible clean up result.
 Matt shows us how on his 1998 Hilux 3.0L diesel, which has 268,000 kms on it.|